Spanish Interpreter Certification California

 Prepare for the official exams with expert-led training at Spectrum Translations.
 We help you achieve your Spanish Interpreter Certification California and start a rewarding career in the judicial system.

-Written Exam
+Step 2: Pass the Written Exam

-Bilingual Interpreting Exam (BIE)
+Step 3: Pass the Bilingual Interpreting Exam (BIE)

 - Simultaneous interpretation